 Parents who lose their baby often feel very isolated, as friends and family may not know how to support them, and they may have trouble finding the information they need, especially if they don’t speak French or Dutch.

-Being told that your baby has died in the uterus usually comes as a huge shock, and you may have trouble believing the news.
-In the following hours and days you may have a lot of decisions to make, e.g. about whether to be induced immediately or wait for a day or two.
+Being told that your baby has died in the uterus comes as a huge shock, and you may have trouble believing the news.
+In the following hours and days you may have a lot of decisions to make.
+Unless there is a medical urgency, you should have some time to come to terms with the news.

 The decision of whether or not to see, hold, or photograph your baby is a very personal one, and hospital staff should respect your choice.
 Even if you decide not to, staff may offer to take photos of your baby, which may then be included in your medical file should you wish to look at them in the future.
 They may also offer to make foot and/or handprints of your baby.